lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     :width: 600
     :alt: A screenshot of a plot showing the heliocentric Y vs. heliocentric X distance of the trans-Neptunian object as a function of time.

-Heliocentric X and Y distance of the trans-Neptunian object as a function of time.
+Heliocentric Y vs. X distance of the trans-Neptunian object as a function of time.

 5.3.
 Now plot the heliocentric Z distance as a function of heliocentric X distance.
 Click on "Plot Settings" and click on "Add New Chart."
-Select ``heliocenticZ`` for y and ``heliocentricX`` for x.
+Select ``heliocentricZ`` for y and ``heliocentricX`` for x.
+Click on "Apply" or "OK."
 Observe that the object's trajectory is not constant in Z - and that means that its orbit is not in the plane of the Ecliptic during the simunated Rubin observation, but the object does pass through the ecliptic plane when Z = 0.